dennysbarros/cookunity-challenge/README.md

 2. Update first user name via PATCH request
 3. PATCH https://gorest.co.in/public/v1/users/{userId}
 4. Assert: name updated and status code 200

+**Issues & Decisions**

+- The GoRest API PATCH test uses email "jana.waters@hotmail.us" as specified in requirements, but this email already exists in the API database, causing the test to fail on subsequent runs.
+Also, the API has a default limit of 10 users per page.
+- In this case, I decided to follow the exact challenge requirements without implementing pagination or email generation, as these were not specified in the test requirements.

 ## 🛠️ Configuration